Sunday 5 July 2026, 4pm

 Conductor: Tom Primrose

 Our season closes with a monumental choral-orchestral programme at Saffron Hall.
-Join Tom Primrose and our combined forces for a journey through three dramatic musical landscapes.
+Join Tom Primrose and our combined orchestra and chorus, plus two exceptional guests for a journey through three dramatic musical landscapes.

 Debussy’s languid Prélude conjures a sun-drenched reverie, while John Ireland’s choral epic These Things Shall Be offers a utopian vision of peace and progress.